1

 mom and baby

 Babies younger than 8 months can get a preventive monoclonal antibody during their first RSV season.
-This antibody is called nirsevimab or BeyfortusTM.
-It has been shown to reduce the risk of both hospitalizations and health care visits for RSV in infants by about 90%.
+These antibodies have been shown to greatly reduce the risk of both hospitalizations and health care visits for RSV in infants.

-Nirsevimab is given as an injection, like a vaccine, from October through March.
-It provides infants and toddlers with lab-made antibodies to protect against RSV.
+RSV monoclonal antibodies are given as an injection, like a vaccine, from October through March.
+They provide infants and toddlers with lab-made antibodies to protect against RSV.
 This protection is critical during a baby’s first RSV season, when they’re most at risk for severe illness.
-Most infants do not need protection from both the maternal RSV vaccine given before birth and nirsevimab.
-Since only a single lifetime dose is recommended for pregnant people, infants born to people with a history of vaccination during a previous pregnancy should receive nirsevimab antibody after birth.
+Most infants do not need protection from both the maternal RSV vaccine given before birth and an RSV monoclonal antibody.
+Since only a single lifetime dose of RSV vaccine is currently recommended for pregnant people, infants born to people with a history of vaccination during a previous pregnancy should receive RSV monoclonal antibody after birth, ideally during the birth hospitalization.

-Some older infants and toddlers at higher risk of severe illness can get a dose of nirsevimab during their second RSV season, when they are between 8 and 19 months old, including:
+Some older infants and toddlers at higher risk of severe illness should get a dose of RSV monoclonal antibody during their second RSV season, when they are between 8 and 19 months old.
+Nirsevimab (BeyfortusTM ) is the only RSV monoclonal antibody approved for use in this age group, which includes:

 • Children who have chronic lung disease from being born prematurely